UMich-MAVRIC/SpotReport/README.md

 ## Paper Source Files and Figures

 The `paper` directory also contains the LaTeX source files for the paper.
-Paper figures are in .svg format in `paper/SVG figures` and in .pdf format in `paper/PDF figures`.
+Paper figures are in `paper/figures`.
+Figures are also provided in other formats as applicable.

 ## Misc